yarrom/a2_builds/README.md

 # Binary builds of A2 Operating System

-**A2 Operating System ([A2 OS home](http://cas.inf.ethz.ch/projects/a2)) - former AOS (Active Objects System) / Bluebottle OS, modular Operating System written on high level Active Oberon programming language with a few amount of assembly code.
-A2 OS may run on a bare hardware (Intel x86 / AMD x64 / ARM) or as application under Win / Linux / Mac OS.**
+**A2 Operating System ([A2 OS home](http://cas.inf.ethz.ch/projects/a2)) - former AOS (Active Objects System) / Bluebottle OS, modular Operating System written on high level Active Oberon programming language with a small amount of assembly code.
+A2 OS may run on bare hardware (Intel x86 / AMD x64 / ARM) or as an application under Win / Linux / Mac OS.**

-**Active Oberon programming language ([ETH Oberon (2019) Language Report](http://cas.inf.ethz.ch/projects/a2/repository/raw/trunk/LanguageReport/OberonLanguageReport.pdf)) - result of evolution of Oberon-2 programming language, that encapsulates multithreading and synchronization primitives by utilizing concept of Active Objects and Exclusive / Await blocks respectively.
-Active Oberon programming language includes such modern features as operator overloading, generics and mathematical matrix extentions.**
+**Active Oberon programming language ([ETH Oberon (2019) Language Report](http://cas.inf.ethz.ch/projects/a2/repository/raw/trunk/LanguageReport/OberonLanguageReport.pdf)) - result of evolution of Oberon-2 programming language, that encapsulates multithreading and synchronization primitives by utilizing the concept of Active Objects and Exclusive / Await blocks respectively.
+Active Oberon programming language includes such modern features as operator overloading, generics and mathematical matrix extensions.**

 # Legend

 **WinA2 mini (32|64).exe** - The installer for build of A2 Operating System with minimal amount of applications and without contributed code.
-Despite the minimum size this build includes whole A2 OS component library, compiler and development environment - all this in source and compiled form!
-You can easily rebuild whole system from sources just by several mouse clicks!
-Click **Rebuild** button in **Develop** section of main menu and then double click by **System.DoCommands** text (such texts called _commands_) in opened window.
+Despite the minimum size this build includes the whole A2 OS component library, compiler and development environment - all this in source and compiled form!
+You can easily rebuild the whole system from sources just by several mouse clicks!
+Click the **Rebuild** button in the **Develop** section of the main menu and then double click by **System.DoCommands** text (such texts called _commands_) in the opened window.

 **WinA2Mini(32|64).zip** - The same WinA2 mini build as .zip archive.